ClinicalTrials.Veeva

 About

-The objective of this study is to evaluate the safety and effectiveness of ArtiFascia® in comparison with commercially available dural substitutes in patients requiring Dural repair following neurosurgery.
+The objective of this study was to evaluate the safety and effectiveness of ArtiFascia® in comparison with commercially available dural substitutes in subjects requiring Dural repair following neurosurgery.

-Patients with planned cranial neurosurgery can take part in this study.
-During the surgery the soft membrane that covers the brain (called dura) is likely to be cut and damaged.
+Subjects with planned cranial neurosurgery participated in this study.
+During the surgery the dura is likely to be cut and damaged.
 A damaged dura can cause a leakage of brain fluids (cerebrospinal fluid [CSF] leakage) and increase the risk of infections.
-Sponsor of this study has developed the ArtiFascia®.
-ArtiFascia® is a medical synthetic dural substitute that is absorbed by the body.
-ArtiFascia® supports the re-formation of a new dura.
-In addition it has a sealant layer that can reduce CSF leakage and infection.
+The damaged dura can be fixed with dural patch like ArtiFascia®.
+ArtiFascia® is a bioabsorbable medical synthetic dural replacement that aids in the regeneration of a new dura.
+Furthermore, it incorporates a sealing layer capable of minimizing CSF leakage and infection.

 Full description